alexnel24/AlexNelson/PersonalProjects/SpaceStationAPI/README.md

-This project was in an effort to learn more about API's and the library requests
+This project was made in an effort to learn more about API's and the library requests

 The program connects to the International Space Station public API and gets the current number of people in Space and there names.</br>
 It then prompts the user for input to get coordinates and then returns when the Space Station will be over those coordinates